Joseperko1982/MCP_Video_recognition/SUPERMACHINE_SETUP.md

 ## Troubleshooting

+### "Cannot find module" or "dist/index.js not found"
+- This means the TypeScript build didn't complete
+- Ensure the repository has the latest `package.json` with `postinstall` script
+- Try manually running the build command in Supermachine console if available
+- Verify Node.js 18+ is being used

 ### MongoDB Connection Failed
 - Verify your connection string is correct
 - Check if your IP is whitelisted in MongoDB Atlas